-#MoveYourMoney: Black-Owned Banks See Surge After Police Shootings
+#MoveYourMoney: Black-Owned Banks See Surge of ‘Banking Black’

-In light of the recent police shootings that have seem to come back to back to back, people want change.
-Some are taking to the streets in protests, others have organized to protest with their pocketbook.
+What started out as a real response to police killings and shootings of unarmed Black men and women, people wanted change.
+Some are taking to the streets in protests, marches and sit-ins, others have organized to protest with their pocketbook.

 The #MoveYourMoney movement has African Americans moving their money from traditional banking institutions to Black-Owned Banks.

 The movement has picked up steam and two of Chicago’s Black banks, Illinois Service Federal (ISF) and Seaway National Bank, have reported a spike in new customers.
 ISF also pledged $1,000 for every new qualifying deposit will go toward small-business loans for the community.

 Black-owned banks across the country in places like Atlanta, Columbus, Georgia, Birmingham and Houston are reporting a surge of new applicants.

 But this is not a new concept for protest.
 As a matter of fact, Martin Luther King said this in his last speech, “I’ve Been To The Mountain Top,” but many people don’t mention it.
 Here’s the excerpt: